yusufaksn/event-driven/README.md

-# event-driven
+# Event-driven

 Project Setup Guide

 This guide explains how to set up and run the system step by step.
-The system uses Kafka and multiple Go-based microservices: order, inventory, and payment.
+The system uses Kafka and multiple microservices: order, inventory, and payment.

 1. Run Kafka from the root directory